skiddder/PrivateLink-DNS-Demo/readme.md

 - In the azurerm provider version used for deployment, you cannot set the 'fallback to Internet' option, yet.
 Hence, you might need to configure it manually on the azurerm_private_dns_zone_virtual_network_link object(s).

 - In case the linux dns clients are not configured out-of-the box to use the nameserver specified by the Azure Vnet, you can troubleshoot the settings as explained [here](https://learnubuntu.com/change-dns-server/).

+# Next steps
+In order to expand the concept for additional privatelink zone, refer to [this learn page](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-dns#commercial) for a list privatelink DNS zones and matching conditional forwarding configurations.